 Pros

 - No monthly subscription.
-Pay only when you ship.
+Pay only when you ship

-- Hand-check + photos included on every package — no per-photo or per-inspection upcharge.
+- Hand-check + photos included on every package — no per-photo or per-inspection upcharge

-- Bundle pricing makes forwarding free if you book a $75+ live session that month.
+- Bundle pricing makes forwarding free if you book a $75+ live session that month

-- Real-human support 7 days a week (small team, direct email response).
+- Real-human support 7 days a week (small team, direct email response)

-- 30 days free storage. $2/day after that, with email warning before fees kick in.
+- 30 days free storage. $2/day after that, with email warning before fees kick in

-- Correctly prepared customs paperwork with proper HS codes included.
+- Correctly prepared customs paperwork with proper HS codes included

 Cons

-- $14.99 standalone fee is higher than Stackry's ~$1.49.
+- $14.99 standalone fee is higher than Stackry's ~$1.49

-- Smaller throughput than the giants — at very high volume, MyUS Premium carrier rates may beat us.
+- Smaller throughput than the giants — at very high volume, MyUS Premium carrier rates may beat us

-- Free storage window (30 days) is shorter than Stackry's 180 days.
+- Free storage window (30 days) is shorter than Stackry's 180 days

-- Minneapolis hub means Minnesota sales tax applies to in-store purchases (we factor this into your in-store purchase total upfront).
+- Minneapolis hub means Minnesota sales tax applies to in-store purchases

-7. Which one should you pick?
+Which one should you pick?

 A decision tree by use case.
 Find the row that sounds most like you.